koushik-kumar/AngularPractice/Leetcode_Notes.md

 ### Union Find
  - Can check connected graphs
  - Count variable --> decreases only if roots of X and Y dont match
- - Can check for cyclic --> if number of ed
+ - Can check for cyclic --> if number of edges